Accessibility Plan

 All out-of-school activities are planned to ensure the participation of the whole range of pupils |

-Review all out-of-school provision to ensure compliance with legislation and risk assessments in place |
+Out of school provision is reviewed to ensure compliance with legislation and risk assessments in place and to ensure vulnerable groups attend |

 Academy Leadership Team / Trip co-ordinator/ teachers |